alexcummins/TerrariaServerUpdater/README.md

 python3 -m terrariaServerUpdater
 ```

+* Currently only copies over exact file named 'serverconfig.txt' to new download
-This tool won't work for Terraria servers that are older than 1.3.5.3 as the directory naming convention is different.
+* This tool won't work for Terraria servers that are older than 1.3.5.3 as the directory naming convention is different.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)